omaha-consulting/winget.pro/README.md

 ## Sniffing Microsoft's implementation

-Look at the `msstore` source shown by `winget source list`.
-Typically, it is:
+Microsoft's implementation is the `msstore` source shown in `winget source list`.
+Typically, it runs under:

     https://storeedgefd.dsx.mp.microsoft.com/v9.0

-Start `sslproxy` as a man-in-the-middle proxy for the above domain:

-    python sslproxy.py 8444 storeedgefd.dsx.mp.microsoft.com 443

-Then you can add the proxied source via:

-    winget source add -n ms -a https://localhost:8444/v9.0 -t "Microsoft.Rest"

-(Note that we used the path `/v9.0` from above.)

-Now you can inspect the traffic in the output of `sslproxy` when you perform `winget` commands such as:

-    winget search "search term" -s ms
+To sniff it, the easiest way is to use a network inspection tool such as Fiddler Classic.
+This however uses its own SSL certificate, which `winget` rejects.
+To work around this, set the REG_DWORD registry value `HKLM\SOFTWARE\Policies\Microsoft\Windows\AppInstaller\EnableBypassCertificatePinningForMicrosoftStore` to `1`.

 ## Deploying